 TAKEheart training modules will resume in April 2021, beginning with Module 3.
-An email has been sent to Partner Hospitals, Learning Community Hospitals, and registered participants when Module 3 has been rescheduled.
-If you’d like to receive notification when training resumes, please email TAKEheart@abtassoc.com.
+An email has been sent to Partner Hospitals, Learning Community members, and registered participants for Module 3 informing them of this update.
 This page will be updated with the date and time of the training once it has been rescheduled.
 If you have any questions, please email TAKEheart@abtassoc.com.

 The ten educational modules are designed around the hospital-driven quality improvement approach for implementing these strategies presented in the Million Hearts®/AACVPR Cardiac Rehabilitation Change Package.
 Each module includes an expert-led webinar, and an accompanying Implementation Guide to provide participants with an engaging and interactive learning experience.

 TAKEheart Training Modules

 Explore the benefits of CR for patients and hospitals and learn how the TAKEheart initiative is helping hospitals improve utilization of CR.

 Understand the necessary infrastructure and cultural changes at the organizational level.
 Assemble the multidisciplinary team and develop an action plan.

 Plan for operational changes beginning with process mapping, collecting data, and other quality improvement techniques that will be described.